iamabdurrasheed/QuickScribe/README.md

 # QuickScribe App

-A sleek and modern note-taking app with a dark-themed interface that allows users to easily create, save, and manage notes.
+A sleek and modern note-taking app with a dark-themed interface that enables users to effortlessly create, save, update, delete, and manage their notes.
+It also allows users to mark notes as important and view them separately.
+Users can create accounts, access their sessions, and manage their notes efficiently.

+Tech Stack: EJS, Node.js, MongoDB (database).

 ## Table of Contents